-I don’t make a habit of hiding vegetables in foods since I want my girl to know what she’s eating, but since I can’t yet convince my girl to eat sautéed greens or kale salad, this is a good alternative to serving up always-popular kale chips.
-We eat a lot of meatballs in our house, so I mix it up by serving them over pasta, polenta, and even toast for open-face sandwiches.
-They are pretty good on their own too!
+If your toddler doesn't love eating their green veggies straight up, try serving them in these yummy Whole Grain Mini Meatballs with Kale.
+I don’t make a habit of hiding vegetables in foods since I want my kids to know what they are eating.
+But since I can’t yet convince my girl to eat sautéed greens or kale salad, these healthy toddler meatballs are a good alternative to serving up kale chips or green smoothies.
+We eat a lot of meatballs in our house, so the bar for these toddler meatballs is high—and thankfully the marinara sauce helps the teensy bits of green not to be too alarming!

-Whole Grain Mini Meatballs with Kale
+Whole Grain Mini Kale Meatballs

-- 1/4 cup quinoa flakes or rolled oats
+- 1/4 cup rolled oats

-1 small onion, roughly chopped
+- 1 small onion, peeled and roughly chopped

-1 garlic clove, roughly chopped
+- 1 garlic clove, peeled

-- 1/4 cup Parmesan
+- 1/4 cup grated Parmesan